shadowrunners/Jinx/README.md

 > A multi-purpose Discord bot built with a ton of tears and love. <3

 # 🔹 About
-Jinx is a learning project for me and also an open-source Discord Bot coded using JavaScript with [Discord.js](https://discord.js.org) and with the help of tutorials made by [Lyxcode](https://www.youtube.com/c/Lyxcode).
+Jinx is an open-source Discord Bot coded in JavaScript using [Discord.js](https://discord.js.org).

 # 🔹 Features
 * 🎉 **Giveaway**: `giveaway start`, `giveaway actions (end, pause, unpause, reroll, delete)`.